CalvinKorver/otto-ai/IMPLEMENTATION_PLAN.md

 ---

-## Expected Results
+## Expected Results ✅

-**After Phase 1:**
+**Current State (Phase 1 Complete):**
-- Users can type and send messages
+- ✅ Users can type and send messages
-- AI agent receives user input and enhances it for negotiation
+- ✅ AI agent receives user input and enhances it for negotiation
-- Both user and agent messages display in chat
+- ✅ Both user and agent messages display in chat
-- Conversation flows naturally
+- ✅ Conversation flows naturally
-- Context is maintained across the conversation
+- ✅ Context is maintained across the conversation
-- Loading states provide clear feedback
+- ✅ Loading states provide clear feedback

-**Example Flow:**
+**Example Flow (How It Works Now):**
 1. User types: "price?"
-2. User clicks Send
+2. User clicks Send (or presses Ctrl+Enter)
 3. User message appears: "price?"
-4. Loading indicator shows: "Crafting negotiation message..."
+4. Send button shows: "Sending..."
 5. Agent message appears: "We are serious buyers for this 2024 Mazda CX-90.
 Could you please provide your best out-the-door pricing, including all fees and taxes?"
 6. Both messages saved to database and persist
+7. Page auto-scrolls to show new messages

 ---